PathVisio/pathvisio.github.io/faq.md

 Check out the list of supported systems codes [here](https://bridgedb.github.io/pages/system-codes).

+**8. How can find unconnected lines?**

+Use the CTRL+L shortcut to highlight unconnected lines.

 ## Pathway Diagrams

 **1. What is the meaning of each graphical symbol in pathways?**